digital-asset/daml/BAZEL.md

 might be too recent, and the Bazel plugin might not have been upgraded to support it, yet.
 Check for version compatibility on the [JetBrains plugin page][intellij_plugin_jetbrains].

+Set the Bazel binary in the Bazel plugin settings, at `Preferences -> Bazel Settings -> Bazel binary location` to point to the Bazel binary in the `dev-env/bin` directory.

 [intellij_plugin]: https://ij.bazel.build/
 [intellij_plugin_install]: https://ij.bazel.build/docs/bazel-plugin.html#getting-started